venkatbajaj/Stepin_Library_management_system/1_Requirements/README.md

 ## How:

-In this project, we can do basic library management task like adding the book, view the added book, search the books, update credentials and delete a book.
-This application is based on file handling in C, where I have used a file-related function like fopen, fread, fwrite.
+In this project, we can do basic library management task like adding the book, view the added book, search the books, check the stock available and issue a book.
+This application is based on file handling in C, where I have used a file-related function.

 # Detail requirements
 ## High Level Requirements: